Special Operations Forces (Russia)

-The first units of what would become the Special Operations Forces were transferred from the GRU in 2009 as part of the continuing 2008 Russian military reform.
-The Special Operations Forces Command was established in 2012 and announced in March 2013 by the Chief of the General Staff Valery Gerasimov.
-According to Gerasimov, the SOF was designed as a strategic-level asset, elite special operations force units of the KSSO whose primary missions would be foreign interventions including counter-proliferation, foreign internal defense operations and undertaking the most complex special operations and clandestine missions for protecting interests of the Russian Federation.
+The first units of what would become the Special Operations Forces were transferred from the General Staff Directorate (GRU) in 2009 as part of the continuing 2008 Russian military reform.
+Previously, Russian special operations were the purview of the Spetsnaz GRU.
+The Special Operations Forces Command, established in 2012, was announced in March 2013 by the Chief of the General Staff Valery Gerasimov.
+According to Gerasimov, Russian authorities designed the SOF as a strategic-level asset: élite special-operations-force units of the KSSO whose primary missions would be foreign interventions including counter-proliferation, foreign internal defense operations and undertaking the most complex special operations and clandestine missions for protecting the interests of the Russian Federation.

-The SOF is distinct from the Spetsnaz GRU with their use of soldiers hired on contract; or, to put it simply, mercenaries.
-All soldiers of the SOF are personnel who serve on contract; many of which all are full-time servicemen consisting of commissioned officers and regular soldiers.
+The SOF is distinct from the Spetsnaz GRU with their use of soldiers hired on contract.
+All soldiers of the SOF are personnel who serve on contract; many of them all are full-time servicemen consisting of commissioned officers and regular soldiers.

-On 26 February 2015, President Vladimir Putin decreed that 27 February be the Day of the SOF, according to multiple Russian official news agencies (albeit not acknowledged formally), to mark the establishment of Russian control over the building of the Supreme Council of the Autonomous Republic of Crimea in Simferopol, Crimea on 28 February 2014.
+On 26 February 2015, President Vladimir Putin decreed 27 February as the Day of the SOF, according to multiple Russian official news agencies (albeit not acknowledged formally) to mark the establishment of Russian control over the building of the Supreme Council of the Autonomous Republic of Crimea in Simferopol, Crimea on 28 February 2014.